PhoenixTales/mdk.gothicarchive.org/docs/contribute.md

 Then ``git push``.
 Take care to perform ``git pull`` beforehand in order to avoid any conflicts with changes that others have made.

 If this seems to complicated to you, don't worry.
-You also can contribute something via GitHub`s webinterface.
+You also can contribute something via GitHub's webinterface.
 Just write a markdown document on your computer in any random text editor of your choice, then create a new file in the web interface (click on the ``+``, then choose ``add file``).
 Safe it with the extension ``.md``.

 ### How to write a document in Markdown